Vulnerability Analysis

 Links to CVE databases:

-NIST CVE
+NIST CVEarrow-up-right

 CWE

-CWE is a community-developed list of common software and hardware weaknesses and vulnerabilities.
+CWEarrow-up-right is a community-developed list of common software and hardware weaknesses and vulnerabilities.
 It categorizes and describes weaknesses in software and systems, focusing on the root causes of vulnerabilities rather than specific instances or examples of vulnerabilities.

 Vulnerability Scanners